-- work as a source code tagging system in various environments like Bash, Vi, Emacs, Less, Various Web browser, Doxygen, and etc.
+- work as a source code tagging system in various environments like Bash, Vi, Emacs, Less, various web browsers, Doxygen, and etc.

-- find the locations of a specified symbol quickly.
+- find locations of a specified symbol quickly.

 - locate not only definitions but also references.

-- locate also path which includes specified pattern.
+- locate also path names which include specified pattern.

 - search not only in a source tree but also in library paths.

 - support grep(1) like function.